 Coconut crabs are the world's largest terrestrial arthropods, found across the South Pacific and central Indian Ocean.
-Vanuatu has good populations; the crab is a celebration food (though increasingly protected).
-The meat tastes of coconut from the crab's diet.
+Vanuatu has good populations; the crab is a special-occasion food (though increasingly protected).
+The meat tastes of coconut, from the crab's diet.

 Pull a piece of coconut-crab meat from the shell — pearly-white flesh, glossy with butter-coconut basting.
 Bite: sweet and rich like the best lobster, with a distinctive coconut note from the crab's diet; the chili-lime baste adds tropical brightness, the smoky char from grill adds depth.
 Crack open a claw — the prized meat inside is dense and creamy.
 With fresh coconut flesh on the side and crusty bread, this is Vanuatu's premier seafood feast.